 Less scandalous, there is evidence that the military conducted many advanced research experiments for Hollywood studios, such as developing 3-D techniques and Vista Vision.
 Employees from big studios, such as Warner Brothers and MGM, were also known to frequent the lot.
 Additionally, Hollywood stars like Walt Disney, Marilyn Monroe, and even Ronald Reagan were given special clearance to use Lookout Mountain's facilities, though the reason for their visits remain undisclosed.

 Though the studio employed over 250 people, its existence remained unknown to the general public until the 1990s.
 The studio was decommissioned in 1969.
-Today the 2.5-acre studio is a private residence and belongs to a Municipal Court Commissioner and an artist.
+Today the 2.5-acre studio is a private residence and belongs to actor/musician Jared Leto, who is known for throwing parties in the area that echo the 1960s Laurel Canyon vibe.